MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-3D-model.md

 ---
 author: annitachow
 ms.author: anchow
-description: Learn how to add a 3D model (for example, an arrow or a hand) to a step in the Dynamics 365 Guides PC app. ms.date: 07/26/2023 ms.topic: how-to
+description: Learn how to add a 3D object (for example, an arrow or a hand) to a step in the Dynamics 365 Guides PC app. ms.date: 07/26/2023 ms.topic: how-to
-title: Add a 3D model from the toolkit to a step in the Dynamics 365 Guides PC app ms.reviewer: v-wendysmith ms.custom: bap-template
+title: Add a 3D object from the toolkit to a step in the Dynamics 365 Guides PC app ms.reviewer: v-wendysmith ms.custom: bap-template
 ---

-# Add a 3D model from the toolkit to a step in the Dynamics 365 Guides PC app
+# Add a 3D object from the toolkit to a step in the Dynamics 365 Guides PC app

 Microsoft Dynamics 365 Guides includes a library of predefined 3D objects that are optimized to work perfectly with HoloLens.
 The toolkit includes markers, arrows, hands, numbers, symbols, zones, and generic tools.
 The following illustration shows an example where holographic numbers, arrows, and zones are used to help operators complete a step.